Authored by Ion Saliu on April 5, 2011; later updates

 The applications are also absolutely free for any visitor reading this:

 The online backup (the euphemistic cloud-computing of these days) claims better safety.
 The cloud backup firms claim they are safer than a home or a company building as far as disasters are concerned.
-Human disasters: fire or flooding; natural disasters: earthquakes, flooding, hurricanes, etc. Everybody is equally prone to disasters.
+Human disasters: fire or flooding; natural disasters: earthquakes, flooding, hurricanes, etc. Everything and everybody are equally prone to disasters.
 Furthermore, what's a backup worth if the owner is killed in an earthquake?!

 Besides, online backup is out of question when recovery system images are at stakes.
 You can't afford to transfer over the Internet hundreds of gigabytes of data!
 Mission impossible!!